aa1i/RFExplorer-tkinter/README.md

 # RFExplorer-tkinter
 Python/tkinter GUI to control RF Explorer / Signal Generator

-Currently only displays status on for a Signal Generator model, I'll add functionality as free time permits.
+Currently only displays status on a Signal Generator model, I'll more add functionality as my free time permits.

 ## Requires: